SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Time Evolution Methods

 In addition to explicit methods, implicit methods should be considered since they may increase stability for certain applications.
-SeeMPS includes the Crank-Nicolson method (\rtt{api/function/seemps.evolution.crank_nicolson}{crank\_nicolson}), an $\mathcal{O}(\delta{t}^2)$ algorithm based on the trapezoidal rule that combines the Euler method and its backward version
+SeeMPS includes the Crank-Nicolson method (\rtt{api/function/seemps.evolution.crank_nicolson}{crank\_nicolson}), an $\mathcal{O}(\delta{t}^2)$ algorithm based on the trapezoidal rule that combines the Euler method and its backward version \jg{

-Each step of the evolution requires us to solve a linear equation, which in this case is done using the CGS method from Sect.~\ref{sec:CGS}.
+} Each step of the evolution requires us to solve a linear equation, which in this case is done using the CGS method from Sect.~\ref{sec:CGS}.

 For stiff problems requiring high-order accuracy, the library provides the \rtt{api/function/seemps.evolution.radau}{radau} integrator, which implements fully implicit Radau IIA methods with $3$ or $5$ stages (order $5$ and $9$, respectively).
-The algorithm requires us to solve for a vector of stage derivatives $K$ in
+The algorithm requires us to solve for \jg{an extended} vector of stage derivatives \jg{$\mathbf{K}$} in

 where $A$ is the Butcher matrix of size $s\times s$, $s$ is the number of stages, and $\mathbf{1}$ is a vector of ones.
-This system is solved for $K$, and the state update is obtained by contracting the stage index with the Runge-Kutta weights $b$,
+This system is solved for $\jg{\mathbf{K}}$, and the state update is obtained by contracting the stage index with the Runge-Kutta weights $\jg{b_j}$,